 Fashions of London and Paris, September 1805.

 On August 25, 1805, the Duke of Gloucester, brother of King George III, passed away.
 The Lord Chamberlain ordered Court Mourning to begin on September 1.
 The king also commanded that a General Mourning be observed throughout the realm.
-This print, and others of September 1805 showing mourning fashions, are in honor of the Duke’s death and not that of Lord Nelson, who died in October.
+This print, and others of September 1805 showing mourning fashions, are in honor of the Duke’s death and not that of Lord Nelson, as some collectors have suggested.
+Nelson died in October.

 “No. 1–A hat of black crape, the crown made full, and the front turned up, ornamented with black feathers.